Blockchains-Princeton/COS-ECE470-fa2023/Project7/README.md

 2. TAs will use autograder to run your code to award marks.

 ## Code provided
-No additional code will be provided for this assignment. **Notice: starting from project part 6, we won't use tests to do autograding, so it is okay to fail previous tests.**
+We have provided a starting code for the transaction generator *src/generator/generator.rs* . **Notice: starting from project part 6, we won't use tests to do autograding, so it is okay to fail previous tests.**

 ## Programming